avikrama/aqtl-1/README.md

 ## What
 Automated query reporting, using `nodejs` as a scripting language.

-Similar to an `ETL` app, except the `load` phase is an email/`csv` of the data.
+Similar to an `ETL` app, except the `load` phase is an email/csv of the data.

-Configurable database support (`MS SQL` OR `postgres`) agnostic for the `extract` phase, configurable in the script's `db` variable.
+Database agnostic.
+Configurable support for `MS SQL` OR `postgres`.

 ## Why
-What other open-source BI reporting tools are out there?
-How else can I schedule a nightly KPI metrics report?
+What other tools exist to schedule a nightly KPI metrics report?

-Also, I'm tired of changing the dates in a parameterized query, and doing data pull refreshes - the computer can automate away this part of my job!

 ## Install
 - `git clone git@github.com:skilbjo/aqtl.git ; cd aqtl`